Dand1cusDanc1fer/dand1cusdanc1fer/README.md

 ┆ ⤿  ✿  ⌗ ;; **Is this thing on? hah..
 FINALLY!!
-UR FAVORITE TRICKSTER SPEAKING HERE!! welcome to my pageee!!!! ^.^
+SNOWDROP SPEAKING HERE welcome to my pageee!!!! ^.^

+,, you can call me snowdrop , snow etc. but not snowie. snowie is only for ray ok heh....

 ,, hey heya there ! ' did the wind take u here ?? haha . not funny.. anyways !! you can call me what prounouns you want but i preferr.. ;;